jwdinker/front_end_projects/packages/use_scale/readme.md

 `array`

-The return value is tuple containing the `rotation` state object and a `rotate` handler function.
+The return value is tuple containing the `scale` state object and a `scaleTo` handler function.

 <br>